genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/01_configuring-runtime/09_site-specific.md

 - site specific
 ---

-The Genesis low code platform allows you to override certain standard definitions found in the application.
+The Genesis low code platform enables you to override standard definitions found in the application.

 You supply the standard definition name and your own definition.
 Your application will then only use your definition.
 This is useful where you have used standard modules, such as Auth; you should never change these modules.
 Any files/definitions that are listed in the site-specific area automatically take their places.